 What is the difference between a journey and a trip?

 We understand that on some occasions people need the language for a specific purpose.
-With that in mind we have also created trips, which are organized by topic and level.
-Trips consist of specific transformation exercises that will allow you for example to improve your conditionals, prepare for a job interview or practice famous lines from movies or songs.
+With that in mind we have also created trips, which consist of a series of transformation and translation. audiocards around specific topics.

 Your journey is composed of chapters (lessons) that get unblocked progressively as you complete them.
 The same applies to the parts inside each chapter.
 This linear learning prevents you from getting lost between too many options and gives coherence to your learning experience.

-Here you listen to a sentence and then transform it to create new linguistic habits in the target language.
-In so doing you retrain your brain to the new system in a similar way to the cognitive restructuring techniques used in psychological therapy.
-At the end of each audiocard you get some feedback as to how you performed.
-You pass the activity if you get at least a 60% of correct options.
-If you don’t get that minimum it is convenient to repeat the exercise.
+Audiocards are exercises that help you create new linguistic patterns in the target language.
+They help you retrain your brain to the new system in a similar way to the cognitive restructuring techniques used in psychological therapy.
 For best use of the website you should practice each audiocard until you don’t hesitate in your answers and can do it with minimal effort.
-The purpose is to internalize the new language.
+The purpose is to internalize the language progressively.

 It is important to connect what you have learned with real life.
 The diary is the place where you keep a travel journal to customize your experience.
 Picturing yourself in your destination will help you learn the language at the same time as you create a virtual life that could turn into real some time.
 The diary is a place where you can experiment with the language and make mistakes, just like you did when you were a kid.
 Keeping a journal will allow you to relate the words you learned during the unit with real life and provides a more emotional type of learning.